StephenDsouza90/url-shortener/README.md

 ## Classes

+This app can work with any SQL backend (such as sqlite, postgres, mysql).
+If you were to use a postgres database, this is how to use the app.

-### PostgresBackend
+### SQLBackend

-This app uses a PostgreSQL "Postgres" database server to store shortened url records.
-Postgres is an Object-Relational Database Management System (ORDBMS) that can store data in a secure way while using the best practices.
+A PostgreSQL "Postgres" database server is an Object-Relational Database Management System (ORDBMS) that can store data in a secure way while using the best practices.
 Records can be retrived from the same computer or another computer across a network.

-The PostgresBackend class is responsible for creating the engine, managing the connection to the database and handling the session.
+The SQLBackend class is responsible for creating the engine, managing the connection to the database and handling the session.
 The bootstrap method in particular, is responsible for establishing a connection to the DB and creating the columns in the table.

 ### URL